-I earned my Ph.D. in Philosophy at the University of Michigan, Ann Arbor in summer 2010 with a dissertation that offered an account of ethical progress, deliberation, and objectivity in terms of resolving problems.
-In addition, at Michigan I also worked with the Center for Research on Learning and Teaching as a Graduate Teaching Consultant and I continue to be very interested in faculty development.
+Prior to coming to Geneseo I was an Instructor at Bowling Green State University and a Postdoc at the Center for Ethics in Public Life and Ford School of Public Policy at the University of Michigan.
+Before that, I earned my Ph.D. in Philosophy at the University of Michigan, Ann Arbor in 2010 with a dissertation that offered an account of ethical progress, deliberation, and objectivity in terms of resolving problems.
+In addition, at Michigan I also worked with the Center for Research on Learning and Teaching as a Graduate Teaching Consultant and I continue to be interested in faculty development.

 As an undergraduate I attended Lafayette College where I majored in philosophy and women's studies.
 At Lafayette I wrote my senior thesis on egalitarianism and worked on an oral history project with the College Archives documenting Lafayette's transition to coeducation.